liangchow/full-stack-feedback/README.md

-# Next.js Full Stack | Build & Deploy an EndorseMe App
+# Next.js Full Stack | Build & Deploy an Feedback App

 Full stack development with **Next.js 15**, **Firebase**, and **Tailwind CSS**.
 Features include authentication, database integration, styling, and deployment to collect feedback and endorsement from colleagues.